shashankatthaluri/puzzles/100 people in a circle puzzle /README.md

 ## Introduction 🎮

 Have you ever wondered which person survives in the classic circle game scenario, where 100 people stand in a circle, and one person with a sword initiates the game by killing the next person and passing on the sword?
 Look no further!
-This repository provides a logical and efficient solution for such scenarios, and it's backed by more than 20 years of experience in software development. 💻
+This repository provides a logical and efficient solution for such scenarios. 💻

 ## The Challenge 🕹️